 Related: How to Get Free Stocks

 VTI tracks the CRSP US Total Market Index and owns shares of stock from companies of all sizes, large and small.
 With such broad exposure (more than 3,500 total holdings), the performance of VTI generally mirrors the performance of the overall US stock market.
-It’s a simple option with a very low expense ratio and a strong history of solid returns for those who are long-term investors.
+It’s a simple option with a very low expense ratio and a strong history of solid returns for long-term investors.

 Expense Ratio: 0.03%